quantumgardener/qg.blog/content/notes/Trapped!.md

 > - Add help icons to Backlinks and Graph view

 > [!example] Content changes
 > - Rewrote my start page.
-Check out [[Quartz/maps/Universal Map of Concepts|Universal Map of Concepts]] for a good idea of where it's going.
+Check out [[Universal Map of Concepts|Universal Map of Concepts]] for a good idea of where it's going.
 > - Added a lot of smaller notes

 Can you see the difference in effort?
 I feel deep into [[The optimisation-procrastination trap]].